Aritzia Marketing Strategy 2026: Brand, Advertising, Growth

 What is Aritzia's business model?

-Aritzia is a vertically integrated retailer that sells primarily through owned boutiques and its owned website, giving it control over pricing, presentation, and customer experience.
-(Aritzia Annual Report PDF)
+Aritzia is a vertically integrated retailer that sells primarily through owned boutiques and its owned website, which gives it control over pricing, presentation, and customer experience.
+(Aritzia Annual Report 2025)

-What makes Aritzia marketing strategy different in 2026?
+What makes Aritzia's marketing strategy different in 2026?

-Aritzia marketing stays consistent across channels, uses flagships as brand media, and supports creator moments with owned destinations designed to convert attention into purchase.
+Aritzia marketing stays consistent across channels, uses flagships as brand media, and supports creator moments with owned destinations built to convert attention into purchase.

 Alex Consani x Aritzia